Graphic by Kalyani Puthenpurayil

 “[You] talk a little bit reflecting on your feelings about [the] stuff going on in your life, but since you weren’t going to get an immediate response, it’s something you wanted them to know and hold on to,” Shimazaki said.
 “At least for a week, you might think about what they wrote and what you might say back and it allows you to get a little deeper.
 Just that pacing allows for more reflections.”

 When Shimazaki was in college, he decided to participate in an exchange program and to study abroad in Japan.
-Although he was Japanese, he was born and raised in America, and thought that this would be an opportunity for him to learn more about where his parents grew up and develop a greater appreciation for the culture.
+He was born and raised in America, and thought that this would be an opportunity for him to learn more about where his parents grew up and develop a greater appreciation for the culture.

 While in Japan, he would consistently send letters back home to his parents living in the U.S. By visiting Japan, Shimazaki experienced what his parents’ lives used to be like and decided to write a poem for his mom dedicated towards her fondness of nature and hiking.